iandoesallthethings/twitch-plays-vim/WELCOME.md

 vim.rtorr.com is a decent vim cheatsheet

+- Keystrokes are fed directly to vim, not the terminal.
+Shell access is disabled.
-- Twitch comments are limited to 255 characters
+- Twitch comments are limited to 255 characters, so I guess that's the command limit too
-- This container has node and python.
-Ask if you want to swtich :)
+- You need to notate keystrokes like <esc> and <cr>
 - :e . is enabled within the /playground dir, so feel free to change files.
 - :q will kill the whole docker container, so don't do that unless you hate fun
+- This container has node and python.
+Ask if you want to switch :)

 CHAT: